 Play Music has three tiers – Free, Paid and Family.
 The free services lets you use the locker and stream all your uploaded music forever.
 The Paid tier lets you stream as much as you want from their library, sync to play offline and play on one device at once (although you can be signed in on up to 10 devices).
 The Family tier costs £15 a month and lets you use six separate Google accounts as individual paid accounts at once.
 All the tiers also give you a 10% discount on any purchases in the Play App store and in the US and New Zealand give access to YouTube Red for free and when (if) this roles out to the UK would be another bonus

 If you’re looking to stream your own music the free tier with it’s 50,000 free song storage is a no-brainer.
 Even if you don’t want to stream them it’s a great backup.

 Google also offers a free 30 day paid trial for new users and several of their devices come with multiple free months available.
 If you buy a Chromecast for £30 from the Play Store you get a 90-day voucher for Play Music which is actually the same that you’d get for

 Google Play Music requires a free Google account.
 If you want to subscribe to the paid tiers a payment method such as a debit card must be tied to the account but it is possible to buy a pre-paid certificate card.
 It also requires internet access to download or stream music although with a paid account it’s possible to cache songs on your device if you’re going to be away from a connection or to save on mobile data costs.

 If you’re looking into streaming music Google Play Music is a clear contender.
-Their special sauce music locker is very appealing if you’ve a lot of MP3’s already and want to save money or have some rarer songs and the Family Plan is appealing if there are number of people wanting to stream together.
+Their special sauce music locker is very appealing if you have a lot of MP3’s already and want to save money or have some rare songs and the Family Plan is appealing if there are a number of people wanting to stream together.
 The website and apps are well designed and if you’re an Android and Youtube user integrate particularly well.
 Highly Recommended.